bitwalker/distillery/docs/Use With systemd.md

-# Using Distillery with System D
+# Using Distillery with systemd

 The following is an example systemd unit file for a Distillery release: